 Local Advisory Committees are an important element in the operation of the College.
 These committees are composed of representatives from secondary and post-secondary schools, local industries, businesses, management, labor, service trades, community organizations, alumni, and students.
-The purpose of the advisory committees is to counsel and advise the College regarding the improvement of its occupational and continuing education programs.
-A committee is formed to serve each occupational program or group of related programs so that current information and relevant advice will be constantly available to the instructors and administrators in each program area.
+The purpose of the advisory committees is to counsel and advise the College regarding the improvement of programs (degrees, curriculum diplomas, certificates) and continuing education programs.

+A committee is formed to serve each instructional/training program (or group of related programs) to provide current information and relevant advice for instructors and administrators in each program area.